Jbleezy/BO2-Reimagined/README.md

 #### Combat Knife
 * Added model from Black Ops 2 Multiplayer

+#### One Inch Punch
+* Upgraded: elemental punch changes based on which staff the player currently has
+* Upgraded: uses melee lunge anim as normal melee anim
+* Fixed an issue where a player's melee weapon wouldn't reset if the player bled out in the Giant Robots

+#### Frag Grenade
+* Replaces Semtex on Origins

+#### Semtex
+* Replaces Frag Grenade on Mob of the Dead

 #### Claymore
 * Can be repurchased
 * Can be placed while in the air